lasheendev/blog/content/posts/github-readme.md

 ###  [Skill Icons](https://github.com/tandpfun/skill-icons)

-Showcase your skills on your Github readme or resumé with ease ✨
+Showcase your skills on your GitHub readme or resumé with ease ✨

 ![](https://skillicons.dev/icons?i=all")